abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of numbers under addition](../03_monoid/numbers_modular.svg)

-All cyclic groups that have the same number of elements (or that are of the *same order*) are isomorphic to each other (careful readers might notice that we haven't yet defined what a group isomorphisms are.
-Even more careful readers might already have an idea about what it is.)
+All cyclic groups that have the same number of elements (or that are of the *same order*) are isomorphic to each other (careful readers might notice that we haven't yet defined what a group isomorphisms are, even more careful readers might already have an idea about what it is).

  For example, the group of rotations of the triangle is isomorphic to the natural numbers under the addition with modulo $3$.